Faisalsouz/bankruptcy/data/eikon/README.md

 ## Eikon Folder Contents

+### 0. convertedCSVfiles

+The folder contains the following:

 * **Bankrupt**

   This folder contains 4 csv files of converting Tickers and CUSIPs from Compustat to ISINs and RICs from Eikon, for 112 bankrupt companies.